 Film & Video

-A two-week festival offering independent, award-winning feature and documentary films that portray a diverse Jewish experience.
-April 30 – May 4, 2016
+Two-week festival offering independent, award-winning feature and documentary films that portray a diverse Jewish experience.

 Annual series held in the fall features award-winning international films and documentaries on Israel, Jewish heritage, mystery and tradition.
 Films also presented during the rest of the year.